PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 pyxel.run(update, draw)
 ```

+The `cls` function stands for "clear screen".

-Lets add a simple cube by using pyxel's "rect" function (standing for the word "rectangle").
+Lets also add a simple cube by using pyxel's "rect" function (standing for the word "rectangle").

 (change your code to the following)
 ```py